ardalis/kata-catalog/katas/File Logger.md

 ## Example of final weekend behavior

 Let's say the month starts on Saturday the 1st (e.g. 1 Feb 2020) and currently there are no log files present.
 Logging on Saturday the 1st goes to a file `weekend.txt`.
 Logging on Sunday the 2nd continues to go to `weekend.txt`.
 Throughout the week, new files are created for each date `log20200203.txt`, `log20200204.txt`, etc. Then Saturday 8 Feb 2020 rolls around and the last requirements comes into play.
 The existing `weekend.txt` file has metadata indicating it was created or last modified on Feb 1st/2nd (respectively).
 Thus, the logger renames the file to `weekend-20200201.txt` corresponding to the Saturday of that weekend log file.
 It then creates a new `weekend.txt` which is used for the rest of the 8th.
 And again on the 9th.
 That file will be renamed on 15 Feb to `weekend-20200208.txt`.

+**Note:** An existing `weekend.txt` file isn't necessarily from the previous weekend (6 days ago).
+It could be that nothing was logged for several weeks.
+It's necessary to inspect the file to see when it was created/lastmodified to know what it should be renamed to.

 # Resources

 - For .NET, [moq](https://github.com/moq/moq) or [via nuget](https://www.nuget.org/packages/Moq)